 HB 1118: An Act to revise unclaimed property provisions.
 This bill was recently introduced by Representative Tony Venhuizen (D-13 R) to require all operational expenses for unclaimed property to be paid from the general appropriations in the general appropriations act.
-This bill is scheduled for a hearing today, February 15th.
-No updates currently available.
+This bill was heard before the House Committee on Appropriations on February 20th.
+The bill sponsor proposed an amendment, 1118B, which provided clarity to claims and costs incurred in examining records of holders of property.
+The amended bill, 1118B passed out of committee by a 5-3 vote, and full body of the House by a 39-30 vote.
+It had its first reading before the Senate Committee on Appropriations on February 22nd and is scheduled for its hearing on February 26.
 The SDBA will continue to monitor.